RatDotRaw/git-archiver/README.md

 Don't know what to contribute, search for TODO: in the code (if there are any)!

+---

+Yes, all of this could be done in a simple cron task.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.